AReyH/dailybait/README.md

 dailybait is an app that generates a clickbait-style news headline every day, answering simple, attention-grabbing questions with short, punchy answers.
 Using FastAPI and the OpenAI API, it delivers a new headline daily with creativity and flair.

+Currently the app is deployed using Render.
+A test version of this app can be found here: https://test-dailybait.onrender.com.

 ## How it works:

 - `prompter.py`: Prompts OpenAI API and appends result into `baits.json`.